New Study Shows that 1 in 4 Forceps Deliveries Cause Trauma to Mothers and Babies

-The sharp increase in forceps delivery traumas to both mothers and babies alike has worried medical professionals about a decline in procedure safety and a continuing rise in birth injuries to mothers and babies, citing a 2007 study which found that only about half of the graduates of a U.S. residency program felt competent using forceps in an assisted vaginal delivery.
+The sharp increase in forceps delivery birth injury to both mothers and babies alike has worried medical professionals about a decline in procedure safety and a continuing rise in birth injuries to mothers and babies, citing a 2007 study which found that only about half of the graduates of a U.S. residency program felt competent using forceps in an assisted vaginal delivery.

 Lack of Training for Forceps Delivery?

 “When I put my forceps on I’m 99 per cent sure I can get this baby out,” said Dr. Christopher Ng, who wrote a related commentary to Muraca’s study.
 “A lot of OBs (obstetricians) will actually favour forceps because they know they can get the baby out.”

 However, Ng also acknowledges that the increasing rate of C-section deliveries has resulted in a decline in proper training for forceps-assisted deliveries, and how this can pose an immense danger of birth injury in the future: “…we run the real risk of having the skills for operative vaginal delivery wither as a result of the difficulty in training future providers.”